 Further data recipients may be those offices for the transfer to which you have given us your consent or released us from banking secrecy in accordance with an agreement or consent.

 5. How long are my data stored for?

-Furthermore, we are subject to various storage and documentation obligations, inter alia resulting from the German Commercial Code (Handelsgesetzbuch; HGB), the Tax Code (Abgabenordnung; AO), the Banking Act (Kreditwesengesetz; KWG), the Anti-Money-Laundering Act (Geldwäschegesetz; GwG) and the Securities Trading Act (Wertpapierhandelsgesetz; WpHG).
-The time limits stipulated there for archiving or documentation are two to ten years.
+Furthermore, we are subject to various storage and documentation obligations, inter alia resulting from the German Commercial Code (Handelsgesetzbuch; HGB), the Tax Code (Abgabenordnung; AO), the Banking Act (Kreditwesengesetz; KWG) and the Anti-Money-Laundering Act (Geldwäschegesetz; GwG).
+The time limits stipulated there for archiving or documentation are up to ten years.